TBooker/Recombination_Fst/CoalescentSimulations/README.md

 * 1-dimensional ring - The same as the cline, except that the ends join up
 * Isolation/Migration - 2 demes that exchange migrants at equal rates

 The script entitled planeScript.py is a python3 script that implements the msprime simulations and analysis of the data described in the paper.
+It takes a while to run if you do lots of reps.

 It is called planeScript.py because I wrote most of it on a plane.

+The script calculates *F<sub>ST</sub>*, the standard error of *F<sub>ST</sub>*, *D<sub>XY</sub>* and extracts the number of coalescent trees from the 10,000bp sequence simulated.